ctn-waterloo/website/ctn_waterloo/content/courses/syde-750/syde-556-course-outline.md

 -   **Readings**

     -   Main resource: “Neural Engineering: Representation, Computation and Dynamics in Neurobiological Systems”, Chris Eliasmith and Charles Anderson, 2003.
 MIT Press.
+On Reserve in Library.

     -   Optional: “How to Build a Brain”, Chris Eliasmith, 2012